 Final Thoughts for Executors

 Notifying banks after death is a procedural hurdle that requires patience and organization.
-By acting quickly to freeze accounts, you protect the legacy of your loved one from potential fraud.
-Ensure you have the right Death Certificate Tools and Checklists ready before you begin your calls.
+By acting quickly to freeze accounts, you protect your loved one's estate from potential fraud.
+Have your certified death certificate copies and proof of authority ready before you begin your calls; our first week after a death guide outlines what to gather and in what order.

 Need help with the next steps?